Details of successful prosecution against E178998

 The defendant pleaded guilty in the Toowoomba Magistrates Court on 16 June 2015 to breaching s.32 of the Work Health and Safety Act 2011, having failed to meet his work health and safety duties and was sentenced.

 Magistrate Lee made an order under s.31 of the Penalties and Sentences Act 1992 that the defendant keep the peace and be on good behaviour for a period of one year with a recognisance of $5000, to be forfeited if convicted of an offence within this period.
 The court also made a Training Order under s.241 of the Work Health and Safety Act 2011, requiring the defendant to complete a specified training course on or by 31 December 2015.
-Court costs totaling $86.80 were ordered.
+Court costs totalling $86.80 were ordered.
 No conviction was recorded.

 In deciding whether or not to fine the defendant, the magistrate considered the defendant's financial circumstances as required under Section 48 of the Sentencing Act.
 The magistrate accepted Defence Counsel's submission and found that the defendant had little financial capacity to pay a fine.
 Further, there was little assistance to be found from precedent cases as to whether a fine should be imposed, as none took into account the circumstances of this case.